-- Three weather and climate disaster events between January and April 2018 exceeded $1 billion in losses each and resulted in 34 deaths.
+- Six weather and climate disaster events between January and July 2019 exceeded $1 billion in losses each and resulted in 15 deaths.

-- Wildfires and firestorms between October and December 2017 in California and northwestern states burned more than 9.8 million acres, exceeding the 10-year annual average.
-Insurance claims in California amounted to nearly $12 billion.
+- Wildfires and firestorms in the summer and fall of 2018 in California burned more than 8.7 million acres, exceeding the 10-year annual average and cost $24.5 billion.

-- Three Category 4 hurricanes in August and September 2017 resulted in a combined $267.7 billion in losses and 251 deaths.
+- Hurricanes Michael and Florence, occurring in October and September of 2018, respectively, resulted in almost $50 billion in losses and 102 deaths.

 In this new era of increased natural catastrophe risk, all businesses — even those in areas with historically low exposure — should prepare themselves for these types of events.
 Insurance might cover immediate financial losses, but there are long-term consequences and costs to consider as well.